Three Passes Trek, Everest High Passes Trek

 Day 13: Kala Patthar Hike (5,645 m / 18,519 ft) from Gorakshep then descent to Lobuche .
 6-7 hours.

-We will start early for our hike to Kala Patthar.
+For everest high passes trek, we will start early for our hike to Kala Patthar.
 It will take about 3 hours to reach the summit of Kala Patthar.
 You will get a panoramic view of the Himalayan ranges and a full vertical view of Mount Everest.
 If the weather is clear, we can get a mesmerizing view of the sunrise falling on Mt.
 Everest.
 The early morning temperature varies depending on the season.
 After spending some time here, we will descend on a complete downhill trail to Lobuche.

 Day 14: Lobuche to Chukung village (4, 750 m / 15,580 ft) via Kongma La pass (5,535 m / 18, 159 ft).
 8 – 9 hours.